-Your coworker can consume your note in their own time — no scheduling or coordination involved.
+Your coworker can consume your note at their own pace, on their own schedule — no scheduling or coordination involved.
 In return, the recipient can think about what you shared with them and provide a thoughtful response.
 Plus, the tools we use for asynchronous communication allow us to freely append files, links, and other additional context.

 It makes sense to choose asynchronous communication when:

-You don’t need an answer urgently, and you want to respect your recipients’ time
+You don’t require immediate feedback, and you want to respect your recipients’ tim

-You need to communicate with someone in a different time zone who isn’t at their desk at the same time you are
+You need to collaborate with someone in a different time zone who isn’t at their desk at the same time you are